-^{} Under the Company's expatriation policies, the Company paid certain of Mr. Raver's foreign taxes.
-The amount reported in this column reflects reimbursement made by Mr. Raver to the Company for excess foreign tax payments made by the Company on Mr. Raver's behalf during fiscal year 2016 and relates to his work conducted on behalf of the Company while residing in Switzerland.
+Under the Company's expatriation policies, the Company paid certain of Mr. Raver's and Ms. Ryan's foreign taxes.
+For Mr. Raver, the amount reported in this column reflects reimbursement made by Mr. Raver to the Company for excess foreign tax payments made by the Company on Mr. Raver's behalf during fiscal year 2017 and relates to his work conducted on behalf of the Company while residing in Switzerland.
 Mr. Raver completed this work and returned to the United States in 2013.
+For Ms. Ryan, the amount reported in this column reflects payments made by the Company for foreign tax payments on Ms. Ryan's behalf during fiscal year 2017 and relates to her work conducted on behalf of the Company while residing in Germany.

-- Ms. Cerniglia and her family (spouse and minor children) were relocated from Connecticut to Indiana in 2014, in connection with Ms. Cerniglia's assumption of the role of Chief Financial Officer.
-All of the personal benefits amount reported for Ms. Cerniglia in the table above is attributed to the payments made by the Company in 2016 on behalf of Ms. Cerniglia and her family in connection with the relocation pursuant to the Company's domestic relocation policies and programs.
-The relocation benefits provided to Ms. Cerniglia and her family consisted of the payment of household moving and storage fees. - Ms. Ryan and her spouse were relocated from Indiana to Germany in 2015, in connection with Ms. Ryan's assumption of the role of President of Coperion.
-All but \$7,900 (which consists of financial planning and tax preparation payments (\$5,000) and transportation costs (\$2,900)) of the personal benefits amount reported for Ms. Ryan in the table above is attributed to payments made by the Company in 2016 on behalf of Ms. Ryan and her spouse in connection with the relocation pursuant to the Company's expatriation policies and programs.
-The expatriation benefits provided to Ms. Ryan and her spouse consisted of the payment of language training expenses, housing rental and utilities (\$74,900), a cost of living allowance (\$30,800), transportation expenses (\$9,600), relocation costs (\$6,100), and other miscellaneous expenses (\$7,500). - The personal benefits amount reported for Mr. Trainor in the table above is attributed to payments made by the Company in fiscal 2016 for calendar year 2016 financial planning and tax preparation (\$5,000), calendar year 2015 financial planning and tax preparation (\$500), transportation costs (\$5,300), and club memberships (\$4,000). - Ms. Cerniglia joined the Company August 7, 2014.
-As such, the 2014 salary figure in the table reflects only the partial year amount earned.
-Additionally, Ms. Cerniglia did not receive an annual award under the Company's STIC Plan or LTIC Plan with respect to fiscal year 2014.
+- The personal benefits amount reported for Mr. Raver in the table above is attributed to payments made by the Company in 2017 for 2017 financial planning and tax preparation (\$5,000) and 2016 financial planning and tax preparation (\$5,000). - Ms. Ryan and her spouse were relocated from Indiana to Germany in 2015, in connection with Ms. Ryan's assumption of the role of President of Coperion.
+All but \$5,000 (which consists of financial planning and tax preparation payments) of the personal benefits amount reported for Ms. Ryan in the table above is attributed to payments made by the Company in 2017 on behalf of Ms. Ryan and her spouse in connection with the relocation pursuant to the Company's expatriation policies and programs.
+The expatriation benefits provided to Ms. Ryan and her spouse consisted of housing rental and utilities (\$69,500), a cost of living allowance (\$30,800), transportation expenses (\$9,000), and other miscellaneous expenses (\$4,600). - In connection with Mr. Canady's termination of employment on September 30, 2017, he received the benefits to which he was entitled under his employment agreement, the Company's incentive plans and his separation and release agreement, equal to an aggregate amount of \$426,809.
+In addition, a portion of his time-based Restricted Stock Unit Award granted November 11, 2013, that was scheduled to vest on November 11, 2017, vested on September 30, 2017, resulting in a modification charge of \$59,730. - (6) Ms. Cerniglia joined the Company August 7, 2014.
 Upon her start date, she received certain one-time incentives as an inducement to her and to make her whole for certain annual and long-term incentive and bonus compensation that she forfeited by joining the Company.
-These incentives included (a) an \$830,000 cash award (\$650,000 of which was paid in fiscal year 2014, and \$180,000 of which was paid in fiscal year 2015), and (b) a grant of time-based restricted stock units with an aggregate value of approximately \$1,150,000, which vested over two years. - (7) Mr. Trainor was not a Named Executive Officer in 2014 or 2015.
+These incentives included an \$830,000 cash award (\$650,000 of which was paid in fiscal year 2014, and \$180,000 of which was paid in fiscal year 2015). - (7) Mr. Trainor was not a Named Executive Officer in 2015. - (8) Mr. Canady was not a Named Executive Officer in 2015 or 2016.

-Grants of Plan-Based Awards for Fiscal Year Ended September 30, 2016
+Grants of Plan-Based Awards for Fiscal Year Ended September 30, 2017

-The following table summarizes the grants of plan-based awards to each of the Named Executive Officers for the fiscal year ended September 30, 2016.
+The following table summarizes the grants of plan-based awards to each of the Named Executive Officers for the fiscal year ended September 30, 2017.